Do Eyelashes Grow Back?

 Like the hair on our head, it’s also very natural for our lashes to fall out from time to time, and if you weren’t aware, it is perfectly normal to lose up to 100 strands of (head) hair a day.
 Now, if you’re worried about the same happening to your eyelashes, fear not; you can lose your eyelashes, but not to the extent that you can of your head hair.

-And, luckily for any woman (not trying to be sexist) or person concerned about eyelash loss, there are many options and courses of treatment available to have once again those lashes fluttering as they did in their heyday.
+And, lucky for any woman (not trying to be sexist) or person concerned about eyelash loss, there are many options and courses of treatment available to once again have those lashes fluttering as they did in their heyday.

 What Causes Eyelash Loss?